 The judgement of Ms Justice S Phelan in the case of CTM & JA v the HSE was delivered in March 2022.
 This judgment found that the Preliminary Team Assessment approach described in the HSE's Standard Operating Procedure for Assessment of Need does not meet the requirements of the Disability Act.
 This judgement in effect requires the HSE to deliver diagnostic assessments where necessary and appropriate as part of the Assessment of Need process.
-This ruling has a significant impact operationally and has resulted in a growth in the numbers of overdue Assessments of Need.
-The requirement for services to prioritise the statutory Assessment of Need process will also impact significantly on their capacity to provide necessary intervention / treatment for children with disabilities.
+This ruling has had a significant impact operationally and has resulted in a growth in the numbers of overdue Assessments of Need.
+The requirement for services to prioritise the statutory Assessment of Need process has also impacted significantly on their capacity to provide necessary intervention / treatment for children with disabilities.

-As a result of the Judgement, activity for the second quarter of 2023 indicates that there has been an increase in the total number of applications 'overdue for completion', which now stands at 6495 (including 236 applications for which an extended time-frame was negotiated with the parent on the grounds of there being exceptional circumstances as provided for in paragraph 10 of the regulations).
+As a result of the Judgement, activity for 2023 indicates that there has been an increase in the total number of applications 'overdue for completion', which now stands at 8,893 (including 343 applications for which an extended time-frame was negotiated with the parent on the grounds of there being exceptional circumstances as provided for in paragraph 10 of the regulations).